-The Continuum Bring & Buy will be located in the Trade Hall and open on Saturday the 21st and Sunday the 22nd of July between 10am and 6.30pm.
+The Continuum Bring & Buy will be located in the Trade Hall and open on Friday, Saturday and Sunday during the regular Trade Hall opening times (normally before/between game slots).

 The Bring & Buy is cash-only and is staffed by our very hardworking volunteers.

 Rules for Selling Your Stuff in the Bring & Buy: